 A vibrant and attractive city creates a vibrant economy.
 Westminster's commercial activity reverberates at a national level.
-The scale and diversity of our 51,410 businesses is a key factor in our sustained growth.
-From our large retailers on Oxford Street to our many local street markets, Westminster has a range of commercial and shopping activities that helped contribute £66 billion in gross value added (GVA) in 2018;7 15% of London's total and 3.2% of that of the UK.8
+The scale and diversity of our 51,410 53,000 businesses is a key factor in our sustained growth.
+From our large retailers on Oxford Street to our many local street markets; Westminster has a range of commercial and shopping activities that helped contribute 266 billion in gross value added (GVA) in 2018; 61 15% of London's total and 3.2% of that of the UK.
+61 Westminster has a diverse retail offer that helped contribute £3.5 billion in Gross Value Added (GVA) in 2021; 19% of London's total and 3.5% of that of the UK, for this industry.

-Whilst professional, business and financial industries make up the largest sector, we're also a global hub for creative industries with 27% of all London's jobs in music, performing arts and visual arts based within the city.
+Whilst professional services business and financial industries make up the largest sector, we're also a global hub for creative industries with 27% of all London's jobs in music, performing arts and visual arts creativity, with 30% of all London's jobs in the Creative and Music Industries based within the city.
 Westminster is home to more than 130 major cultural establishments such as Tate Britain and the National Gallery.
 Many cultural activities and programmes also take place in Westminster such as the City of Sculpture programme and 'Fourth Plinth' art Installations at Trafalgar Square.